 (Harvesting Garlic at GroEAT Farm - Exposing the Roots)

 Description/Taste Garlic roots are the taproots of an individual garlic bulb.
 These taproots descend from the underside of the clove during garlic's growing cycle, anchoring the plant and continuing to act as the plant's food biological pump, absorbing nutrients from the soil, and pumping the nutrients to the rest of the plant.
 Garlic roots extend from all sides of the underground bulb's flat plate and can extend up to 10 inches in length.
 A mature garlic plant has over 50 roots.
 The roots are typically hairless and are white with hues of yellow, beige, black and even red, a reflection of the soil they are grown in.
 Similar to the bulbs of the garlic plant, garlic roots contain allicin which has antibiotic and antifungal properties.

 A Culinary Ingredient

 Garlic roots may seem like an unusual and unknown culinary ingredient, only because the roots are typically trimmed from the bulb and discarded after harvest.
 The focus of most growers is on the prize-winning bulb.
-Though garlic roots are considered an secondary crop for some garlic growers.
+Though garlic roots are considered a secondary crop for some garlic growers.
 Garlic roots are available from most conventional garlic growers - all you need to do is ask.
 If you are interested in garlic roots, make requests with garlic growers for a special harvest.
-Roots can occasionally be found at farmers markets.
+Roots can occasionally be found at farmer's markets.